One type of consultant that professionals from many industries find to be a great second career after retirement is that of a Franchise Consultant.

-These consultants also benefit from the ability to set their own schedules.
+These consultants also benefit from the ability to set their own schedules, making it one of the best second careers.
 If you don’t think that you are ready to step away from a full-time schedule, then there’s no need to.
 On the other hand, if you want to turn your attention to your family, hobbies, or other important duties, being a Franchise Consultant provides the flexibility to easily do so.

 Almost all of this work is done via email or over the phone, so if you are on-the-go, which is another reason why this is a great second career idea after retirement.
 You can visit friends before or after having a call with a client.
 The flexibility allows for long weekends (or even working from the road while traveling).
 What other second careers can provide that?

 Best Second Career as a Franchise Consultant